slicknode/slicknode-client/README.md

 # Slicknode GraphQL Client

-A leightweight client to make requests to a slicknode GraphQL endpoint.
+A lightweight client to make requests to a slicknode GraphQL server.

 ## Installation